Juan Emilio Viguié: Legacy

 Viguié's film legacy has been carried forward through the generations.
 By 1951, Viguié Film Productions, presided by his son, Juan Emilio Viguié, Jr. had become the largest film producing company in Puerto Rico.
 Like his father, upon his retirement Viguié Jr. also left an indelible mark in history as being an instrumental element in the development of the film industry in the island.
 In turn Viguié Jr.'s son, John E. Viguié III, took charge of Viguié Film Productions after his father retired, redirecting the company more towards film production and changing the name back to Viguié Films.
 In 2018, along with two of his daughters Michelle Viguié and Stephanie Viguié, and his son Jon-Emile Viguié (Viguié Sr.'s great-grandchildren), together co-founded the entertainment company TheRaccoonteurs.com.
 The latter make up the third and fourth generations (respectively) of the Viguié lineage in the film industry.

 Viguié was also a pioneer in the transmission of news via television.
 In 1954, television arrived in Puerto Rico.
 WAPA-TV, together with Telemundo and "WKBM" (Channel 11), was one of the first television stations in Puerto Rico.
 That same year WAPA-TV began to transmit the news via the airwaves in a Viguié News production called "El Observador" (The Observer) which lasted only 15 minutes.
 Today, Viguié's historical news documentaries are conserved in the Puerto Rico Archives and in the Carnegie Library.

 For his pioneering work in the theatrical arts, he is recognized at Ponce's Parque del Tricentenario.
+His son donated part of his films to the Archivo Histórico de Puerto Rico, where it is preserved.